 the development of new or improved public services to better address social needs (e.g. increased user-friendliness and efficiency).
-It often implies new or improved ways of designing and delivering services through, for example: greater involvement of service users; empowerment of service users through more information, knowledge, recognition and greater voice or power; transformed social and power relations among service providers and users, and so on (Lindberg, 2018).
+It often implies new or improved ways of designing and delivering services through, for example: greater involvement of service users; empowerment of service users; empowerment of service users through more information, knowledge, recognition and greater voice or power; transformed social and power relations among service providers and users, and so on (Lindberg, 2018).